yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 On Amazon EC2, we'll start by creating a dedicated [security group](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=SecurityGroups) for our Elasticsearch cluster in the AWS console.
 We will name the group `elasticsearch-test`.

-Make sure the security group allows connections on following ports:
+Make sure the security group allows following connections:

 * Port 22 for SSH is open for external access (the default `0.0.0.0/0`)
 * Port 8080 for the _Nginx_ proxy is open for external access (the default `0.0.0.0/0`)